Angryrou/UDAO2022/udao/docs/user_guide/model.rst

 The UdaoModel
 ~~~~~~~~~~~~~

-The :py:class:`~udao.model.udao_model.UdaoModel` class is a wrapper around the embedder and regressor.
+The :py:class:`~udao.model.UdaoModel` class is a wrapper around the embedder and regressor.
 It is used to train the model and predict the latency of a query plan.

 Putting it all together
 ~~~~~~~~~~~~~~~~~~~~~~~~
-To train a UdaoModel, we use the UdaoModule inheriting LigthningModel from Pytorch Lightning.
+To train a UdaoModel, we use the :py:class:`~udao.module.UdaoModule` inheriting LigthningModel from Pytorch Lightning.
-You can find the full code in :py:mod:`~udao.model.udao_module`.
+You can find the full code in :py:mod:`~udao.model.module`.

 Here is a minimal example of how to train a UdaoModel::